magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45143-setshippingaddressoncart-mutation-doesn't-allow-setting-numeric-region-code.md

 labels: QPT patches,Quality Patches Tool,Support Tools,QPT 1.1.17,GraphQL,setShippingAddressesOnCart mutation,numeric region code,Magento,Adobe Commerce,cloud infrastructure,on-premises,2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.3.7-p3,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,2.4.3-p2,2.4.4
 ---

-The ACSD-45143 patch fixes the issue where the setShippingAddressesOnCart mutation doesn't allow setting numeric region code as "region".
+The ACSD-45143 patch fixes the issue where the setShippingAddressesOnCart mutation does not allow setting numeric region code as "region".
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.17 is installed.
 The patch ID is ACSD-45143.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions